ORANGE COUNTY REGIONAL WATER & WASTEWATER MULTI-JURISDICTIONAL HAZARD MITIGATION PLAN

 Your review of the plan will help the Hazard Mitigation Plan (HMP) Planning Team better understand the hazards in your area and how they could affect the city.
 The updated hazard mitigation plan can be downloaded using the following link in the Mitigation section: Mitigation Plan.

 Contact Us.
-Comments and questions may be submitted to: Casey Parks, City of Newport Beach Water Production Supervisor at (949) 644-3011.
+Comments and questions may be submitted to: Landin Miller, City of Newport Beach Acting Water Production Supervisor at (949) 644-3011.